redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 One way to solve the `<header>` dilemma would be to create a `<Header>` component and include it in both `HomePage` and `AboutPage`.
 That works, but is there a better solution?
 Ideally there should only be one reference to the `<header>` anywhere in our code.

 When you look at these two pages what do they really care about?
 They have some content they want to display.
 They really shouldn't have to care what comes before (like a `<header>`) or after (like a `<footer>`).
-That's exactly what layouts do: they wrap your pages in a component that then renders the page as its child:
+That's exactly what layouts do: they wrap your pages in a component that then renders the pages as its children:

 <img src="https://user-images.githubusercontent.com/300/70486228-dc874500-1aa5-11ea-81d2-eab69eb96ec0.png" alt="Layouts structure diagram" width="300">